jerabaul29/OpenMetBuoy-v2021a/legacy_firmware/utils/README.md

 Some examples of utils to get the binary messages from Rock7 and process them.
 Relies on Bash and Python3.
+These are only coarse examples, you will need to adapt to your needs.

 - **script_interact_Rock7_API.sh**: example of how to collect data from the Rock7 website, by getting a cookie, and sending a request for CSV data.
 A few notes:
   - be careful about your username and password!
 Do not leak these into the open internet.
 For my part, I use pass as a password manager (and this is reflected in the script).
 It is also possible to just provide these as a ```password.secret``` and ```username.secret``` file, if needed (do not leak them!).